psoaresbj/styled-gen/src/transitions/README.md

 # transitions

-> Helper function to deal with css transition property
+> Helper function to deal with the CSS `transition` property

 ## Related files